wp-plugins/wp-pipes/readme.txt

 == Changelog ==

+= 1.14 =
+* Fix: Repaired write cache function in rssreader source.
+* Fix: Fixed errors when click Test this pipe button.
+It was caused by define.
+* Fix: Fixed bug when save image from redirect urls to server.
+* Fix: cronjob problem.
+* New: Able to set a Pipe as a Pipe template.
+Can be loaded later conveniently.
+* New: Added one requirement: turn on allow_url_fopen.
+* New: Saving the export pipe as a template; in edit view, could load that template.
+* Improve: Moved the templates folder to uploads > wppipes.
+* Improve: Rewrote ajax in post.js.
+* Improve: Added User Agent input for get fulltext processor.

 = 1.13 =
-* Added line number to the Parser Code area in the Get Fulltext processor.
+* New: Added line number to the Parser Code area in the Get Fulltext processor.
-* Pipes core tweaks to allow redirection to Pipes plugin after activating a Pipes add-ons plugin.
+* Improve: Pipes core tweaks to allow redirection to Pipes plugin after activating a Pipes add-ons plugin.

 = 1.12 =
-* Fixed minor bugs.
+* Fix: Fixed minor bugs.
-* Improved Pipes UI/UX.
+* Improve: Improved Pipes UI/UX.

 = 1.11 =
-* Added drag & drop feature for fields matching area.
+* New: Added drag & drop feature for fields matching area.
-* Improved fields matching UI/UX.
+* Improve: Improved fields matching UI/UX.
-* Improved Get Fulltext processor UX.
+* Improve: Improved Get Fulltext processor UX.
-* Improved Import feature UX.
+* Improve: Improved Import feature UX.

 = 1.10 =
-* Emergency fix for wrong condition to get addons (sources, engines and processors) for Pipes.
+* Fix: Emergency fix for wrong condition to get addons (sources, engines and processors) for Pipes.

 = 1.9 =
-* Moved extra addons to WordPress plugin structure, keepin the core addons at the current place.
+* Improve: Moved extra addons to WordPress plugin structure, keepin the core addons at the current place.
-* Added Test button to HTML Parser feature inside Get Fulltext processor.
+* New: Added Test button to HTML Parser feature inside Get Fulltext processor.
-* Added "Display the first output from Source to Source Output and Processors Output Fields".
+* New: Added "Display the first output from Source to Source Output and Processors Output Fields".
-* Removed description from Processors drop down list.
+* Improve: Removed description from Processors drop down list.

 = 1.8 =
-* Updated condition to check type of output data in default-item file.
+* Improve: Updated condition to check type of output data in default-item file.

 = 1.7 =
-* Fixed missing slug processor.
+* Fix: Fixed missing slug processor.
-* Fixed missing combine processor.
+* Fix: Fixed missing combine processor.
-* Fixed minor issues with UI/UX.
+* Fix: Fixed minor issues with UI/UX.

 = 1.6 =
-* Fixed error with Import feature.
+* Fix: Fixed error with Import feature.
-* Set "excerpt" as default view mode for the Pipes listing.
+* Improve: Set "excerpt" as default view mode for the Pipes listing.

 = 1.5 =
-* Improved slug processor.
+* Improve: Improved slug processor.
-* Cleaned source code.
+* Improve: Cleaned source code.
-* Added combine processor to combine fields together.
+* Improve: Added combine processor to combine fields together.
-* Added sample source output for rssreader source.
+* New: Added sample source output for rssreader source.
-* Wordpress.com & Blogger destination addons will come up to public soon in the next release.
+* Msg: Wordpress.com & Blogger destination addons will come up to public soon in the next release.

 = 1.4 =
-* Added Import/Export feature in the "All Pipes" page.
+* New: Added Import/Export feature in the "All Pipes" page.
-* Added Export feature in the "Add/Edit Pipe" page as a sub-menu of Save button.
+* New: Added Export feature in the "Add/Edit Pipe" page as a sub-menu of Save button.
-* Added Help box in the "All Pipes" page.
+* New: Added Help box in the "All Pipes" page.
-* Added "Welcome" box in the "All Pipes" page as the Guideline for the first time usage.
+* New: Added "Welcome" box in the "All Pipes" page as the Guideline for the first time usage.

 = 1.3 =
-* Fixed error when choose only 1 category in Post destination.
+* Fix: Fixed error when choose only 1 category in Post destination.
-* Only display pipes with both source and destination selected.
+* Fix: Only display pipes with both source and destination selected.
-* Added missing jQuery in cronjob pages.
+* Fix: Added missing jQuery in cronjob pages.

 = 1.2 =
-* Improved PHP code to work with PHP 5.3.
+* Improve: Improved PHP code to work with PHP 5.3.
 It used to requires PHP 5.4 or higher.
-* Allowed user to choose the number of pipes to be displayed on the Pipes Listing.
+* New: Allowed user to choose the number of pipes to be displayed on the Pipes Listing.
-* Fixed minor bugs on Pipe form.
+* Fix: Fixed minor bugs on Pipe form.
-* Improved RSS Creator Destination addon.
+* Improve: Improved RSS Creator Destination addon.

 = 1.1 =
-* Fixed RSS Destination to force create RSS in any file extension.
+* Fix: Fixed RSS Destination to force create RSS in any file extension.

 = 1.0 =
-* The first version
+* New: The first version

 == Upgrade Notice ==